janko/janko.io/_posts/2016-09-16-better-file-uploads-with-shrine-uploader.md

 input, and return representation of the uploaded file on the output.
 As this suggests, uploaders are stateless, which makes their behaviour really easy to reason about.

-Contrary to that, `CarrierWave::Uploader::Base` and `Paperclip::Attachment` are very complex god objects, and the complexity comes from always having to update a lot of state, and not having clear reponsibility.

 ## Uploaded file